slawomir-nowaczyk/slawomir-nowaczyk.github.io/SAIS-Halmstad-2025/SAIS-workshop-Halmstad-2025.markdown

 It is also possible to register for Industrial Trustworthy AI Day (co-located with SAIS on 18th June), with a separate registration fee of 500kr.

 #### Payment information:
+When making a payment for the conference, please include activity number 960477 and your full name.

 Organisationsnummer: 202100-3203 <br/>
 VAT-nr: SE202100320301 <br/>
 Bankgiro: 5328-2414 <br/>
-#### Bank information:

 Danske Bank Sverige <br/>
 Box 7523 <br/>
 SE-103 92 Stockholm <br/>
 IBAN-nr: SE4612000000012810112657 <br/>
 SWIFT-adress: DABASESX
-#### Activity number:
-Activity number when making a payment: 960477.
-Please include also your full name.

-For exceptions or prices including VAT, please send an email to Jessika Rosenberg: jessika.rosenberg@hh.se
+For payment via invoice, exceptions, or prices including VAT, please send an email to Jessika Rosenberg: jessika.rosenberg@hh.se

 ## Invited Speakers {#Invited-Speakers}